 \begin{definition}[Hierarchical Overlap Graph~\cite{CazauxR20}] Given a set of strings $P=\{p_1,\cdots,p_n\}$, its Hierarchical Overlap Graph is a directed graph ${\cal H}=(V,E)$, where \begin{itemize} \item $V=P\cup Ov(P)\cup\{\epsilon\}$ and $E=E_1\cup E_2$, having \item $E_1=\{(x,y):x$ is the longest proper prefix of $y$ in $V\}$ as {\em tree edges}, and \item $E_2=\{(x,y):y$ is the longest proper suffix of $x$ in $V\}$ as {\em suffix links}. \end{itemize} \end{definition}

-{\em Extended HOG} of $P$ (referred as ${\cal E}$) is also similarly defined~\cite{CazauxR20}, having additional nodes corresponding to every overlap (not just longest) between each pair of strings in $P$, with the same definition of edges.
-The construction of both these structures uses Aho-Corasick Trie~\cite{AhoC75} which is computable in $O(||P||)$ time and space.
+The {\em extended HOG} of $P$ (referred as ${\cal E}$) is also similarly defined~\cite{CazauxR20}, having additional nodes corresponding to every overlap (not just longest) between each pair of strings in $P$, with the same definition of edges.
+The construction of both these structures uses the Aho-Corasick Trie~\cite{AhoC75} which is computable in $O(||P||)$ time and space.
 The Aho-Corasick Trie of $P$ (referred as $\cal A$) contains all prefixes of strings in $P$ as nodes, with the same definition for edges.
 All these structures are essentially {\em trees} having the empty string $\epsilon$ as the root, and the strings of $P$ as its {\em leaves}.
 A {\em tree edge} $(x,y)$ is labelled with the substring of $y$ not present in $x$.
 Hence, despite being a graph due to the presence of {\em suffix links} (also called {\em failure links}), we abuse the notions used for tree structures when applying to $\cal A,E$ or $\cal H$ (ignoring suffix links).
 Also, while referring to a node $v$ of $\cal A, E$ or $\cal H$, we represent its corresponding string with $v$ as well.

 Consider \Cref{fig:aehog} for a comparison of ${\cal A}$, $\cal E$ and $\cal H$ for $P=\{aabaa,aadbd,dbdaa\}$.
-Since $\cal A$ contains all prefixes as nodes, the tree edges have labels of a single alphabet.
-However, $\cal E$ contains all overlaps among strings of $P$, so it can potentially have lesser internal nodes ($\{a,aa,db,dbd\}$) than $\cal A$.
-Further, $\cal H$ contains only longest overlaps so it can potentially have even lesser internal nodes ($\{aa,dbd\}$).
+Since $\cal A$ contains all prefixes as nodes, the tree edges have labels of a single character.
+However, $\cal E$ contains all overlaps among strings of $P$, so it can potentially have fewer internal nodes ($\{a,aa,db,dbd\}$) than $\cal A$.
+Further, $\cal H$ contains only longest overlaps so it can potentially have even fewer internal nodes ($\{aa,dbd\}$).